Pax Americana: Late 20th century

 I have, therefore, chosen this time and place to discuss a topic on which ignorance too often abounds and the truth too rarely perceived.
 And that is the most important topic on earth: peace.
 What kind of peace do I mean and what kind of a peace do we seek?
 Not a Pax Americana enforced on the world by American weapons of war.
 Not the peace of the grave or the security of the slave.
-I am talking about genuine peace, the kind of peace that makes life on earth worth living, and the kind that enables men and nations to grow, and to hope, and build a better life for their children—not merely peace for Americans but peace for all men and women, not merely peace in our time but peace in all time.
+I am talking about genuine peace, the kind of peace that makes life on earth worth living, and the kind that enables men and nations to grow, and to hope, and build a better life for their children – not merely peace for Americans but peace for all men and women, not merely peace in our time but peace in all time.

+No other US Presidents claimed Pax Americana.
+As Kennedy, Richard Nixon and George Bush the senior referred to Pax Americana but exclusively to deny its existence in fact and intent.
+For this reason, the concept was called "undiplomatic".

 Beginning around the Vietnam War, the 'Pax Americana' term had started to be used by the critics of American Imperialism.
 Here in the late 20th-century conflict between the Soviet Union and the United States, the charge of Neocolonialism was often aimed at Western involvement in the affairs of the Third World and other developing nations.
 NATO became regarded as a symbol of Pax Americana in West Europe:

+In one of the first criticisms of "Pax Americana" in 1943 Nathaniel Peffer wrote: